 If you are a visitor from a country that has a Reciprocal Health Care Agreement with Medicare, the Australian health care system, some of the medical expenses you incur in Australia may be covered.

 The cost of living in Australia is fairly high compared to many other countries, so most backpackers will be eager to find work to top up their travel funds.
-Your savings from home are unlikely to stretch as far as they would in your home country.
+You can read more about how much your trip might cost in this blog post:

 A lot of backpackers find work in the service industry (bars, restaurants, cafes) and construction is a pretty popular industry too, as there’s a lot of development in Australia and it’s well paid.

 Note that you’ll need what’s known as a Responsible Service of Alcohol (RSA) certificate (you can get one online) to serve alcohol in Australia; despite being known as a laidback country it is actually the nanny state of all nanny states, with a lot of red tape!

 A couple of popular websites for backpacker work in Australia are Backpacker Jobs Australia and Backpacker Job Board, and you can also check out Gumtree, Facebook backpacker groups and local newspapers.
 A lot of backpackers find work in Australia just by asking other backpackers or hostel owners.
 People often know someone who knows someone!
 You can also do cleaning and reception work in hostels.